motkeg/linux-design/ex2/ex2.md

 (`.DIGESTS.asc`), if it does not already exist in target directory with the necessary size.
 If it exists, but with partial size, resume the download.

-Implement also a `-m` / `--mirror` option for using a different base URL instead of `http://distfiles.gentoo.org/` — e.g., `http://mirror.isoc.org.il/pub/gentoo/`.
+Additionally, implement a `-m <url>` / `--mirror <url>` option for using a different base URL instead of `http://distfiles.gentoo.org/` — e.g., `http://mirror.isoc.org.il/pub/gentoo/`.
 See a [mirrors list](https://www.gentoo.org/downloads/mirrors/) for testing.

 Once the autobuild and the signed digests are downloaded, the autobuild must be verified.
 First, check the signature with `gpg --verify`.
-Then, recreate the pre-signature file by simply running `gpg` on the `.asc` file.
+Next, restore the original `.DIGESTS` file by simply running `gpg` on the `.asc` file.
 Remove lines verifying `.CONTENTS`, remove WHIRLPOOL hashes, and verify the remaining SHA-512 digest as instructed on the Gentoo keys page.

-Finally, create or update a stable symlink to the archive (i.e., without the timestamp).
+Finally, create or update a stable symlink to the archive in the same directory (i.e., without the timestamp), and remove the old downloaded files (if any).

 ## Task 3